 Even when new bottlenecks emerged, the teams weren’t taken by surprise.
 This allowed project teams to take a series of proactive steps, which meant that the entire management team had full control over due-dates.

-Team Khargone outlined some of the key benefits of SMART Project Delivery.
+Team Khargone outlined some of the key benefits of SMART Project Control.
 They reported that priorities were aligned for project level of management—decisions and subsequent actions were faster.
 And that each level of management had reliable, unbiased and meaningful visibility into their respective areas.
 And critically, early warning signals from the system were always forward looking.